“Hang on tight, spur hard, and let’er buck.”

 The next time they came by the approach was familiar.
 “Make with the bread,” the ring leader ordered.

 The rest of the guys started digging for money, but I refused.
 “You can go to hell.
 You ain’t gettin’ anything from me,” I snarled.

 Their mouthpiece was a teenage tough named Butchie Loder.
 He was a hulk of a teenager for the late 1950’s, about two hundred and twenty pounds worth.
 Compared to my one hundred and thirty he seemed absolutely massive.
 “It’s either the money or a beatin’,” he roared back.

 The rest of his gang of thieves stood back, waiting for Butchie to act on his threat.

 The stage was set.

 I sometimes wonder what might have happened to our neighborhood if we had continued appeasing our tormentors.
 Where would it have ended?
-Thankfully, I only have to wonder, because we were never again bothered by Butchie Loder and his gang.
+We’d all probably be living in neighborhoods ruled by thugs demanding tribute of us all.

-I really don’t need to tell you the moral of the story, but I can’t resist.
+I really don’t need to tell you the moral of these stories, but I can’t resist.
 It’s simple.
-Confront the neighborhood bully before he can take over the neighborhood and rule by terror.
+Don’t appease the neighborhood bullies, deal with the rats, confront the terrorists before they can take over and rule by terror.

 Technorati tags for this post